cambyse/PO-LGP/README.md

     $ sudo ldconfig

 qhull is newer in arch than in ubuntu and changes some pointer/reference things.
-You can get the newer behaviour by adding
+You need to put

-    QHULL2010 = 1
+   ARCH_LINUX = 1

-to your make-config.
+in your make-config.
+This fixes the qhull change.

 Everything else is equal to ubuntu.